 A student may appeal only on the grounds that

 - the decision of the Committee is not supported by the information available to it and/or that

 - the penalty imposed by the Committee was too severe.
 If the student elects to appeal, the issue or issues upon which the appeal is based shall be reviewed by the Dean or, if the Dean chooses, the Student Appeals Committee and he/she will give written notice to the student, to the Chair of the Academic Misconduct Committee, and to the course director of a decision.

-The decision of the Dean may be appealed to the University President only if the Dean upholds or imposes a penalty of expulsion from the School, suspension, or a request for withdrawal.
-Such appeals will be governed by the procedures set out in the University’s Student Handbook for appeals to the President.
-The decision of the University President shall be final.
+The decision of the Dean may be appealed to the University Provost only if the Dean upholds or imposes a penalty of expulsion from the School, suspension, or a request for withdrawal.
+Such appeals will be governed by the procedures set out in the University’s Student Handbook for appeals to the Provost.
+The decision of the University Provost shall be final.